nlhsueh/www-vue/w3c/vue01.md

 Directive	Details
 ---
-* `v-bind`	Connects an attribute in an HTML tag to a data variable inside the Vue instance.
+* `v-bind`	Connects an attribute in an HTML tag to a data variable inside the Vue instance. 連接 html 屬性與 Vue 實體。
 * `v-if`	Creates HTML tags depending on a condition.
 Directives v-else-if and v-else are used together with the v-if directive.
 * `v-show`	Specifies if an HTML element should be visible or not depending on a condition.
 * `v-for`	Creates a list of tags based on an array in the Vue instance using a for-loop.
 * `v-on`	Connects an event on an HTML tag to a JavaScript expression or a Vue instance method.
 We can also define more specifically how our page should react to a certain event by using event-modifiers.